Close Embrace Social Dance

 Please do not give or ask for instruction/feedback while dancing.
 If someone really wants instruction/feedback, and you want to help them, you can talk off the dance floor after finishing dancing a tanda of songs.
 If absolutely necessary (such as safety issues), you can demonstrate (as opposed to merely talking) somewhere away from the dance floor, such as in the hallway, however this is considered disrespectful to the social dancing ambiance and strongly discouraged.

 Except for situations of misbehavor, partners are expected to dance the entire tanda together.
 To avoid being stuck with incompetent/boring partners, observe prospective partners before inviting them or accepting their invitations.
-Examples of misbehavior during dance which justifies terminating dance prematurely: refusal to use close embrace (refusal to use close embrace is acceptable at some social dancing events, however our dance parties are clearly labeled as "close embrace only"); touching partner inappropriately (breasts, buttocks); endangering partner or other couples with wild movements.
+Examples of misbehavior during dance which justifies terminating dance prematurely: refusal to use square-shaped close embrace with light apilado (refusal to use close embrace is acceptable at some social dancing events, however our dance parties are clearly labeled as "close embrace only"); touching partner inappropriately (breasts, buttocks); endangering partner or other couples with wild movements.
 To terminate dance politely, say "thank you" and walk off.

 Please minimize rudeness, even when other person was rude first, so as not to escalate conflicts.

 There is no rule against staring at your smartphone while not dancing and we will not say anything to people who do this, but it is highly disrespectful to the ambience of our dance party and we hope you will minimize such behavior.
 We suggest you experiment with actively (not just passively) listening to the music and attentively watching the other people in the nightclub, in lieu of staring at your smartphone, when you are sitting instead of dancing and need some way to pass the time.
+(As noted in the section about strictly enforced rules, smartphones must always be kept on silent mode during both class and dance party.)

 We do not have a dress code currently, but we might in the future.
 Please dress appropriately for nightclubs that do have dress codes.
 No ragged tee-shirts, worn blue jeans, sandals, dirty running shoes and similar attire more suitable for working in the potato garden or feeding the pigs than for a nightclub environment.